Initializing the Flight Controller

 Installing QGroundControl and Restoring the correct parameters#

 By following these steps you will be able to install QGroundControl, connect to your flight controller via TCP, and restore your vehicle’s parameters from a .params file.
-The .params file contains the PX4 parameters that differ from the upstream defaults (rangefinder-only altitude estimation, quadrotor airframe configuration, controller tuning, etc.).
-You can download it from this link.
+The .params file contains the PX4 parameters that differ from the upstream defaults (rangefinder-only altitude estimation, quadrotor airframe configuration, controller tuning, etc.) and is shipped alongside this book at _static/duckiedrone-px4.params.

 Install QGroundControl: